Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 You can learn more about Device Twins by reading the following articles:

 -   [Understand Device Twins][lnk-device-twin-intro]
--   [How to use Device Twins][lnk-device-twin-get-started]
+-   [How to Use Device Twins][lnk-device-twin-get-started]
--   [How to use Device Twins Desired Properties][lnk-device-twin-properties]
+-   [How to Use Device Twins Properties][lnk-device-twin-properties]

 ## Device Methods
 Device Methods represent a request-reply interaction with a device similar to an HTTP call in that they succeed or fail immediately (after a user-specified timeout) to let the user know the status of the call.
 This is useful for scenarios where the course of immediate action is different depending on whether the device was able to respond, such as sending an SMS wake-up to a device if a device is offline (SMS being more expensive than a method call).

 You can think of a method as a remote procedure call directly to the device.
 Only methods which have been implemented on a device may be called from the cloud.
 If the cloud attempts to invoke a method on a device which does not have that method defined, the method call fails.

-You can learn more about Device Methods by reading the following articles:
+You can learn more about Device Methods by reading the following article:

 -   [How to Invoke Direct Methods][lnk-device-methods]